Home

 PAYE rates

-The first K1,200,000 per year is taxed at 0%
+• The first K150, 000 is taxed at 0%

 • The next K350,000 is taxed at 25%

-•The next K2,050,000 is taxed at 30%
+• The next K2, 050,000 is taxed at 30%

-The excess of K2,500, 000 is taxed at 35%
+• The excess of K2,550, 000 is taxed at 35%

 When should an employer register their employees who are eligible for PAYE?